noear/liquor/README.md

 ## Evaluator demo

-Internally, the evaluation code is compiled into a static method
+Liquor evaluator tool, is based on Java compiler implementation.
+Under "cache overwriting", the performance is close to the original Java code.
+However, when there are "infinitely many variations" of expressions, the cache is invalidated and an infinite number of classes are generated, and then OOM.

+Consider the expression evaluator:

+* Use "variables" instead of constants to reduce compilation of Exprs.eval(new CodeSpec("a+b+c"), context).
+  * [recommendation] effects, like class-to-instance relationships
+* Use uncached mode Exprs.eval(new CodeSpec("1+2+3").cached(false))
+  * [Not recommended]

 ### 1) Expression Evaluator（You can only write one line of code）

 * Something must be returned
-* No ";" in the expression , the evaluator automatically adds "return" and ";". .
+* There is no ";" in the expression , "return" and ";" are automatically added. .
 Otherwise, make sure your statements are complete
 * Use CodeSpec::imports to import the classes required by the expression